Is HLN a co-op or tutorial? Do parents stay or drop-off?

 What is required of parents at home?

 Parents have assignments, too!
 Parents are often asked to check daily work and/or mark assessments using their teacher guides and keys.
-This is the perfect blend for parents who want a Memoria Press education for their kids, want to stay involved with the subject matter and engaged with their child’s learning, but without carrying the load of teaching the material or assigning the weekly work.
+This is the perfect blend for parents who want a Memoria Press education for their child, want to stay involved with the subject matter and engaged with their child’s learning, but do not want to carry the load of teaching the material or assigning the weekly work.

 Do teachers keep track of or report grades?

 Parents are in charge of registering with the state or an umbrella school as a homeschooler in Tennessee.
 We recommend HomeLife Academy for this, and we require our families in 8th-12th to register with HLA.

 **Parents, not teachers, calculate and report grades, along with attendance to HLA or the state.

 Does HLN offer activities and events?

 HLN’s focus is on curricular academics–the classes HLN provides are the most important thing HLN does.
 HLN offers a few events during the year for families to connect and enjoy fellowship together.
 Visit the Facebook or Instagram page to see photos from some of the past events: